maphub/maphub-portal/README.md

 ## Updating the database / Reindexing data

-If you made some changes to the database or first create the database, run
+If you made some changes to the database or first create the database, run the following command, which recreates the database and adds sample data.

-    bundle exec rake db:drop; rake db:migrate; rake db:seed
+    bundle exec rake db:drop && rake db:migrate && rake db:seed